Fiat 1200: Fiat 1200 Granluce

 The Fiat 1200 Granluce was introduced at the Turin Motor Show in November 1957.
 It was intended to replace the Fiat 1100/103 TV (Turismo Veloce), the sportiest and more luxuriously trimmed model of the 1100 range.
 The 1200 was equipped with a new engine of 1221 cc, a bored out version of the old 1100, developing 55 PS.
 This engine had already been used by Simca in France since late 1948.

 While derived from the 1100, the 1200 Granluce had an all-new, more modern greenhouse, featuring a wider windshield, ampler side windows and a rear panoramic window—hence the Granluce name, translated as "full-light" in Fiat's own English-language sales materials.
 At the rear the car adopted the fins and longer boot of the contemporary 1100 model 1958.
 Intended as a luxury model, the Granluce's bodywork was heavily decorated: there was a contrasting colour roof, a ribbed chrome panel on the C pillar, and bright trim on the bonnet, sides and boot lid.
 Early publicity photos show the 1200 with suicide doors (hinged at the rear), but the production model did not feature these.

 Approximately 400,000 copies of the 1200 Granluce were built before it was discontinued in September 1961, when the new and larger Fiat 1300 was launched.
 Despite this the Granluce bodyshell was inherited by upmarket 1100 versions as the 1100 Special, and in 1963 the mainstream 1100 D adopted not only the body but also the engine from the 1200.
+This led to the use of the former Fiat 1200 bodyshell on several models sold in India by Premier Automobiles Limited known as the Fiat 1100 Delight, Premier President and finally the Padmini Premier whose production ended only in 2001.